-Part of truly being prepared for anything, means knowing exactly what threats you’re facing, and then analyzing how those threats will affect you in the future.
+To truly be prepared for anything, you need to know exactly what threats you’re facing, and then analyze how those threats will affect you in the future.
 A threat assessment allows you to really dig down and identify potential dangers that you may face both during and after a disaster.
 By performing a realistic threat assessment, you can get a better idea of what threats are out there, and then learn how to prepare for those threats before they become a danger to your life.

-Performing a threat assessment will help you improve your ability to handle threats, manage threatening situations, and protect the people you love from harm.
+Performing a threat assessment will help you improve your ability to handle threats, manage threatening situations without stress, and protect the people you love from harm.

-There are three primary objectives when performing a threat assessment – Identify, Assess, and Manage.
+There are three primary objectives when performing a threat assessment:

 The first step in analyzing your overall preparedness level is to identify the most likely threats that you will face.

 What are the most likely threats that you will face?
 Who/What are the threats, and what are your vulnerabilities?

 - Natural disasters: What are the most likely disasters you will face based on your geographical location?
 (Hurricanes, Floods, Earthquakes, etc…)

-- SHTF scenarios: What do you believe are the greatest threats to you livelihood?
+- SHTF scenarios: What do you believe are the greatest threats to your livelihood?
 (Economic collapse; political instability; chemical, biological, radiological, and nuclear threats; riots; wars; etc…)

 - Personal Threats – Economic Problems, Job Loss, Home Invasions, Debt, etc..

 - Security: What are the largest security risks that you face in your area?
-(Gangs, Criminal Activity, issues effecting urban areas, etc…)
+(Gangs, Criminal Activity, issues affecting urban areas, etc…)

 - What are the immediate dangers in your location?
 Is there anything that stands out about your neighborhood?
 Are there obstacles or dangers that are specific to your geographical location that could leave you vulnerable? (terrorist threats, chemical and/or biological threats, threats to critical infrastructure, criminal activity, inadequate access to supply routes or escape routes during a disaster, etc…)

-- How will each of the above listed threats affect you, your family, your property, and your survival plans?
+- How will each of the threats that you listed above affect you, your family, your property, and your survival plans?

 - How will each situation affect your overall preparedness efforts?